 Below, four women discuss the flaws they worried about growing up.
 Keep reading for each of their stories.

 "There was quite a bit of teasing, especially throughout childhood.
 I grew up in a small town in Arkansas, with an extremely religious family.
 They pulled me out of school during the third grade when I was first diagnosed, so until I began high school, all of my peers were the 15 or so kids in the tiny Baptist church we attended.
 I had no idea how to interact with people.
 The kids at the church were cruel.
 They would call me weird while I had the brace on and after, if my scar would show, they'd say it was gross.

 "When I was a teenager, I wanted to 'fix' my gap, but dentists said it wasn't necessary, and my parents told me I was free to close it when I was able to pay for the procedure myself.
 But over the years, you learn to appreciate the things that set you apart—it's those unique quirks that make each of us individuals.
-Plus, it's hereditary—my grandma and dad both have it (he did have braces but the stubborn thing persisted and re-emerged over the years), so it feels like a family badge in a way.
-I also realized it was slightly high fashion as I got older, which teen me of course didn't understand.
-Watch out, Lara Stone!" — Erin
+Plus, it's hereditary—my grandma and dad both have it (he did have braces, but the stubborn thing persisted and re-emerged over the years), so it feels like a family badge in a way.
+I also realised it was slightly high fashion as I got older, which teen me, of course, didn't understand.

 "The first sign of stretch marks on my body sprouted during my freshman year in college.
 I was recovering from an eating disorder and gaining unfamiliar weight in foreign places.
 My body no longer felt like my own—like meeting a stranger each time I dared to look in the mirror.
 I was eating, which was a step in the right direction, but nothing about my insides was healthy.
 My mind was at odds with every ounce of my flesh, poking and prodding it at times, but mostly trying to ignore it.
-Avoidance turned into neglect and with that came more marks, as moisturizing is key to treating them.
+Avoidance turned into neglect and with that came more marks, as moisturising is key to treating them.

 "For me, stretch marks always meant I had an undesirable body—but that's so far from accurate.
 I remember someone once told me, 'If you think those 6-foot-tall models don't have growth-spurt stretch marks, you're deluded.'
-It's so true, especially as evidenced by the newest un-retouched images ASOS included on their site (above) and this beautiful poem a British YouTuber uploaded to her channel.
+It's so true, especially as evidenced by the newest unretouched images ASOS included on their site (above) and this beautiful poem a British YouTuber uploaded to her channel.
 We need to give ourselves a break sometimes.
 Now, I've grown used to them, barely noticing them when I dress or undress, and the shame that came along with them during my teenage years has generally subsided.

-"I was in third grade when someone made fun of the hair on my arms for the first time.
+"I was in year third when someone made fun of the hair on my arms for the first time.
 I literally still remember where I was sitting in that classroom when that boy teased me—I was that embarrassed.
 I was relatively pale and have some strong Mediterranean genes, so it was just something that was pretty noticeable on me, and I spent a lot of my formative years looking for ways to conceal or cover it up.
 I shaved it all off at one point, but then that felt even more noticeable.
 I couldn't win.